prasadm1022/crawlers/README.md

-# crawlers
+# web scrapers

-web crawlers for day to day tasks...
+web scrapers for day to day tasks...

 1. **Riyasewana.com Ad Alerts**
     - This is a Python-based web scraper that monitors riyasewana.com for new vehicle listings and sends email alerts